 If you choose to have you scores reported electronically you must email using the form below with a notification that your scores have been reported online.
 Provide your Centre Number, Candidate Number, and Test Date in your email.
 The online application requires you to enter the Centre Number, Candidate Number, and Date found on your Test Report Form from IELTS.

-All applications require a non-refundable application fee of $105 for domestic applicants, and $125 for international applicants.
+All applications require a non-refundable application fee of $135 for U.S. citizens and permanent residents and $155 for international applicants.
 No application will be processed until the application fee has been received.
 This fee can be paid by credit card or with a check/money order using the Check/Money Order Submission Form found on the last page of the application.

 A limited number of application fee waivers are available to qualified U.S. citizens and permanent residents who demonstrate evidence of financial need or proof of participation in an undergraduate research program.
 McNair Scholars and Project 1000 applicants are among those eligible.
 Fee waivers are not available to international applicants.

-You may apply for a fee waiver within the online application.
+You may apply for a fee waiver through the online application.
 This is reviewed by the Graduate Division.
 Graduate Division will notify you via online application if they will grant you the fee waiver request or not.
-Within your application click on the Payment Information tab and scroll-down to the fee waiver information.
+Within your application, click on the Payment Information tab and scroll down to the fee waiver information.
 Submit your request online by selecting the option relevant to you and uploading your supporting documentation.
 You must submit your fee waiver request at least two weeks before the application deadline.
-Do not submit a fee waiver request the day before the application deadline; it will not be processed and your application will not be reviewed.
+Do not submit a fee waiver request the day before the application deadline; it will not be processed, and your application will not be reviewed.

 It is important that proposed departments are notified of any changes in your address, phone number, or e-mail address during the application process.
 Otherwise, important notifications regarding applications, missing supporting materials, or admissions decisions may be seriously delayed or lost.
 Departments will notify the Graduate Division of any changes.